Imagine for a moment what e-commerce marketing would be like without email….

 An effective e-commerce email strategy is dependent on a 360-degree view of your customers.
 A unified customer profile enables you to deliver personalized messaging, which customers today expect when they engage with any brand, including yours.
 Connected data also makes it much easier to measure the results of your email campaigns.

 Email is without a doubt the core channel for most brands, but it doesn’t exist in a vacuum.
-Email must work in cooperation with other outlets (web, SMS, mobile, and so on) to deliver a coherent, consistent brand experience.
+Email must work in cooperation with other outlets (web, SMS, mobile, and so on) as part of an omnichannel strategy to deliver a coherent, consistent brand experience.

 Automation and AI

 Automation and artificial intelligence (AI) aren’t scary monsters in the closet waiting to take your job — they’re like extra teammates that make it possible to even do your job.
 Automated campaigns can constantly run in the background while you do the more creative tasks like figuring out which campaigns will energize your audience.
 Meanwhile, artificial intelligence processes the neverending stream of customer data, makes sense of it, and makes smart decisions.
-With both automation and AI working together, your email marketing can run at scale.
+With both automation and AI-powered email marketing working together, your personalized campaigns can run at scale.

 Ease of Use